Emraan Hashmi: 2013–2025: Career fluctuations

-In 2013, Hashmi's first film appearance was in Ekta Kapoor and Vishal Bhardwaj's supernatural thriller Ek Thi Daayan, alongside Konkona Sen Sharma, Huma Qureshi and Koechlin in lead roles.
+In 2013, Hashmi's first film appearance was in debutant Kannan Iyer's supernatural thriller Ek Thi Daayan, alongside Konkona Sen Sharma, Huma Qureshi and Koechlin in lead roles; it was produced by Kapoor and composer Vishal Bhardwaj, who also co-wrote the script.
 The film, and Hashmi's performance, opened to positive reviews from critics upon release.
 Saibal Chatterjee of NDTV mentioned that Hashmi "gives the character of the haunted magician just that – a haunted feel that is just apt", whilst Shubhra Gupta called his performance "consistent", adding that he "is a performer who keeps getting better".
-Hashmi's second appearance that year was for Raj Kumar Gupta's comedy thriller Ghanchakkar opposite Balan.
+His second appearance that year was for Raj Kumar Gupta's comedy thriller Ghanchakkar opposite Balan, his first collaboration with Balan's husband, producer Siddharth Roy Kapur, and UTV Motion Pictures chieftain Ronnie Screwvala.
 The film, and Hashmi's performance, opened to mixed-to-negative reviews from critics upon release.
 Sneha May Francis of Emirates 24/7 wrote that "Hashmi spins one of his acting career's most understated, yet imposing performances.
 He crafts [his character's] predicaments – his anger, frustration and suspicions – with effortless charm."
 Rajeev Masand was more critical of his performance, reflecting that he "struggles to shine under the limited scope of his role."
 On the commercial front, Ek Thi Daayan emerged as a below-average grosser, while Ghanchakkar emerged as a commercial disaster.

-In 2014, Hashmi starred in Deshmukh's crime thriller Raja Natwarlal and Rensil D'Silva's crime drama thriller Ungli, both of which emerged as critical and commercial failures at the box-office, with the latter being Hashmi's fifth consecutive commercial failure.
-He then played the leading role in Academy Award-winning director Danis Tanović's drama Tigers, which premiered at 2014 Toronto International Film Festival and was later released digitally on the on-demand platform ZEE5 in November 2018.
+In 2014, Hashmi starred in Deshmukh's crime thriller Raja Natwarlal (produced by Kapur for UTV following Screwvala's exit) and Rensil D'Silva's crime drama thriller Ungli (his third collaboration each with Ranaut and Hooda, and the trio's first with Dharma Productions frontman Karan Johar), both of which emerged as critical and commercial failures at the box-office, with the latter being Hashmi's fifth consecutive commercial failure.
+He then played the leading role in Academy Award-winning director Danis Tanović's drama Tigers, produced by Anurag Kashyap, which premiered at 2014 Toronto International Film Festival and was later released digitally on the on-demand platform ZEE5 in November 2018.